This dad was shot in the head trying to save his 1 year old baby from hijackers. What steps can you take, right now, to improve your odds?

--Gabe Suarez in Combative Mindset (or words to that effect)
+-Gabe Suarez in Combative Perspective (or words to that effect)

 Once you give up your ability to use violence to defend your family, you give up control of their fate.
 You surrender their fate to the criminals of the world.
 And your entire safety strategy is reduced to hoping any criminals you meet are the benevolent and kind ones.